KingJA/LoadSir/README-en.md

 English | [中文](README-cn.md)

-`LoadSir` is a lightweight, good expandability android library used for show diffent load page depend on diffent http result when you do net job .
+`LoadSir` is a lightweight, good expandability android library used for show diffent load page depend on different http result when you do net job .

 Preview
 ---